svnkswttr/ansible-test-machine/README.md

 Now set up your gitlab as needed.
 Do the same for tower.

 Optionally you can install VirtualBox and Hashicorp vagrant on the machine as well.
-So you will have an environment that is rebuilt easyly.
+So you will have an environment that is rebuilt easy.